 2. Your nonprofit is known and respected.
 The community knows about your organization, and when you recruit board members, they consider it an honor to be asked.

 3. Your nonprofit is focused and healthy.
-The organization has a practical strategic plan that fits with a capital campaign.
-The organization is financially healthy, meaning it has a balanced budget, access to credit, and financial and audit records that are in order.
+The organization has a practical strategic (or long range) plan that fits with a capital campaign.
+The organization is financially healthy, meaning it has a balanced budget, access to credit, and financial records that are in order.
+I would add a Candid GuideStar profile that is filled out to at least the gold seal level makes a lot of sense.
+Donors and professional advisors are online and reviewing trusted sources like GuideStar all the time, and it is free to flesh out your profile on the platform and shine.
+Make it easy for them.

 5. Your board of directors is ready.
-Each member of the board makes an annual gift to the organization, and many have made additional special or extra gifts.
-Board members understand what a campaign would require in terms of their own individual and collective financial support and time.
+Each member of the board should be contributing in some fashion through an annual gift or through meaningful volunteering.
+Board members should understand what a campaign would require in terms of their own individual and collective financial support and time.
 The board is willing to help cultivate and solicit gifts, and each member has helped identify one or two donors that can make a gift for the campaign.
-The board has put a development committee in place, and board champions are advocating for fundraising.

-I do know major gift donors who request a formal statement before you can submit an application, stating that each and every member of the Board has made a financial contribution, even if that is as low as say, $5.
+I do know some donors who request a formal statement before one can submit an application, stating that each and every member of the Board has made a financial contribution, even if that is as low as say, $5.
 Do not let people sit on your Board who are unable to give even the smallest amount.
-Expertise is not enough for them to be present there.
+Expertise is a lot, but it is not enough.

 7. You’ve done your homework.
-The organization knows what it needs to raise funds for, can articulate the outcomes and has a written and refined case for support.
-A feasibility study has been conducted to test the case before going forward with a campaign, and you’ve set a realistic campaign goal.
+The organization knows what it needs to raise funds for, can articulate the outcomes, and has a written and refined case for support.
+A feasibility study can be conducted to test the case before going forward with a campaign and help you set a realistic campaign goal.

 And, most importantly,